The 10th Mountain Division in training at Camp Hale in Colorado

 Booking systems range from Google Sheets to responsive and modern booking pages

-Indirect competitors are larger but less specific to 10th Mountain users.
+The indirect competitors are larger but less specific to 10th Mountain users.
 The UI of these websites is a good model.

 Secondary Research